google/accompanist/README.md

 ## Future?

-Any of the features available in this group of libraries may become absolete in the future, at which point they will (probably) become deprecated.
+Any of the features available in this group of libraries may become obsolete in the future, at which point they will (probably) become deprecated.

 We will aim to provide a migration path (where possible), to whatever supercedes the functionality.